perfana/test-events-command-runner/README.md

 Use `onAfterTest` for a command that is called on an `after-test` event.
 For instance, clean up artifacts from a another command.

+Use `onScheduledEvent` for a command that is called in an event scheduler script.
+Use `runcommand` event.
+Use `name` to match one specific command runner event to trigger.
+Use key=value parameters with `;` separated key=value pairs.
+In the command surround the keys underscores to be replaced, like `__key__`.
+Use `__testRunId__` to be replaced by the test run id from the current test context.

 Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.